Wills & Estates

 If you have been named as an Executor in a Will, you will be responsible for making sure that the estate of the deceased is distributed according to his/her wishes, or as set out in the Will.
 This is an important role that can also involve obtaining a Grant of Probate (authority to carry out the affairs of the deceased person) identifying the person’s assets, arranging for their collection, paying any outstanding expenses, finding the beneficiaries named in the Will, and making sure you comply with all of the legal and taxation requirements.

 The experienced team at Rafton Family Lawyers can provide help and guidance during the administration of the Estate, acting on behalf of the Executor to make sure that everything runs as smoothly as possible and complies with all requirements.
+We have multiple offices located in different parts of Sydney such as Parramatta, Penrith, Richmond, and St. Clair.

 We can also assist you with claiming death benefits on superannuation after a loved one passes away.